Income Tax Withholding

 You must track your payments by your filing cycle period.
 Here's a chart of the due dates for sales and withholding.

 Even if you don't have a payroll or employee withholding during a reporting period, you're still required to file a "zero" payment.
 You can report "zero" withholding online through Access Idaho, our third-party provider, or complete Form 910 if you're filing by paper.

 Don't send a paper Form 910 if you report your "zero" withholding online.

-To determine your correct withholding tax period for EFT, credit/debit card, e-check, or Form 910 payment, refer to the following charts on pages 9 and 10 in A Guide to Idaho Income Tax Withholding:
+To determine your correct withholding tax period for EFT, credit/debit card, e-check, or Form 910 payment, refer to the following charts in A Guide to Idaho Income Tax Withholding: